**Last Updated on November 21, 2019**

 Sarah is currently a fourth grade teacher but has experience in fourth and fifth grade- so you older elementary teachers (I mean…not actual older, but teaching older kids!) listen up!

 Cooperative Learning in the Classroom

-I brought Sarah on the podcast because she is incredibly wise person and very intentional teacher.
+I brought Sarah on the podcast because she is an incredibly wise person and a very intentional teacher.
 Sarah recently became a trainer for Kagan Cooperative Learning and gets to help teach other teachers about the amazingness of Cooperative Learning!